ManqingLiu/ManqingLiu.github.io/_posts/2025-01-03-my-first-blog.md

 The breakthrough came when I decided to take a step back and adopt a bottom-up approach.
 I started by implementing a simple MLP model, gradually incorporating transformer components like self-attention layers.
 This incremental approach allowed me to understand the transformer's inner workings, identify bottlenecks, and make targeted improvements.

-The breakthrough came when I concatenated the raw inputs with the transformer's output, allowing the model to learn from both the raw features and the transformer's representations.
-This simple modification significantly improved the model's performance and convergence speed.

 This experience taught me a valuable lesson: sometimes, a bottom-up approach is more effective than a top-down approach.
 By starting with simple, interpretable models and gradually incorporating complex components, you gain a deeper understanding of your model's behavior and can make more informed decisions.

 ### Lesson 7: Idea is cheap, the devil is in the details